-Classic and polished at heart, herringbone is one of my personal favourites.
-Here, it is presented in 3 variations spread throughout the rain coat, sports jacket and trousers, albeit in a subtle manner.
+Classic and polished at heart, herringbone is one of my personal favorites.
+Here, it is presented in 3 variations spread throughout the raincoat, sports jacket, and trousers, albeit in a subtle manner.
 With all garments presenting distinct textures and slight scale variations on the herringbone, the result is a sophisticated attire whose intricacies are only visible up close.
-The use of pattern doesn’t necessarily imply a “go to hell” ensemble, quite the opposite actually… the addition of toned down patterned elements delivers a higher level of sophistication.
+The use of pattern doesn’t necessarily imply a “go to hell” ensemble, quite the opposite actually… the addition of toned-down patterned elements delivers a higher level of sophistication.

 Details: Grey Herringbone Single Breasted coat by Norwegian Rain, herringbone tweed sports jacket by CAMO, seersucker shirt by T-Michael, herringbone wool trousers by Estelita Mendonça, oxford shoes by Raparo, shades by The Bespoke Dudes Eyewear and cashmere scarf by Burberry.

 Model and Styling: Miguel Amaral Vieira

 Ph: Dulce Daniel